 These science kits for kids bring science to life through hands-on projects that touch on a variety of sciences.

 What kind of world will our children grow up in?

 It’s a question generations of parents have asked themselves.

-While your guess is a good as mine as to the world our children grow into, one thing we can be sure of is this: technology and science will continue to play an increasing role in our children’s lives.
+And while your guess is a good as mine, one thing we can be sure of is this: technology and science will continue to play an increasing role in our children’s lives.

 For example, just think about how our own lives have been changed by technology: most jobs now require the use of computers every day, smartphones and social media have transformed communication, and our ability to access data on just about any topic is practically instantaneous.

 Our children are likely to experience just as many technological and scientific changes in their own lives over the coming decades.
-That’s why an understanding of science and technology is so crucial:
+Which is why an understanding of science and technology is so crucial.

-- Some 65% of children entering primary schools today will likely work in roles that don’t currently exist due to technological advances.
+- Approximately 65% of children entering primary schools today will likely work in roles that don’t currently exist due to technological advances.

 - These jobs will require employees to think critically, synthesize information accurately, and solve problems creatively – skills that kids acquire through science education.

-Science education is also essential for kids to understand aspects of their everyday lives: the weather, their health, cooking, and nature, to name a few.
+We also know that science education is essential for kids to understand aspects of their everyday lives: the weather, their health, cooking, and nature, to name a few.

 While most children are exposed to science in school, letting kids play with science kits at home can make tinkering, exploring and experimenting all the more interesting and fun.

 General science kits

-If you’re looking for a kit that touches on a few different fields of science, these kits are a good option.
-Some of these kits are designed for younger kids while others are geared toward older kids or teens.
+If you’re looking for a kit that touches on a few different fields of science, the kits listed below are a good option.

 Learning Resources Primary Science Lab Activity Set: (Ages 3 and up) This general activity kit is designed for young kids.
 It includes 20 activity cards as well as step-by-step activities.